John Gillen (American football)

-John Francis Gillen Sr. (born November 5, 1958) is a former American football linebacker who played with the St. Louis Cardinals and the New England Patriots of the National Football League, as well as the Chicago Blitz and the Arizona Outlaws of the United States Football League.
-He played college football at Illinois.
+John Francis Gillen Sr. (born November 5, 1958) is an American former professional football player who was a linebacker for the St. Louis Cardinals and New England Patriots of the National Football League (NFL), as well as the Chicago Blitz and the Arizona Outlaws of the United States Football League (USFL).
+He played college football for the Illinois Fighting Illini.

 Early life

 Gillen was born in Arlington Heights, Illinois, and attended St. Viator High School, where he lettered in football, basketball, and track.
 He was the MVP of his high school football team and was honored as an all-state linebacker.
 He graduated from the school in 1977.

 College years

 From 1977 to 1981, Gillen was a starter at middle linebacker for the Illinois Fighting Illini.
 He led the team in tackles for three years and was the defensive captain for two.
 In 1980, he received All-Big Ten honors and was voted the most valuable defensive player at Illinois.
 He played in the 1981 Senior Bowl.